 Mistletoe has ancient origins.
 To Celtic Druids it was sacred--believed to endow life and fertility as well as being an aphrodisiac.
 (Perhaps this is where the kissing started.)
 Ancient Greeks believed it had magical properties and used it at weddings.
 In the Middle Ages, it was hung to protect against evil spirits and witches.
 Vikings linked it with bestowing life after death.
 For centuries mistletoe was banned, but the Victorians revitalized it as an excuse to kiss a maiden in public.
 It became a sign of love, romance, and good luck.
 Immigrants brought the practice to America where it was happily adopted as a Christmas custom.

 Austin's Christmas Party on Dec.
 10th was nonstop fun!
 The main event was eating lunch while watching (and quoting) the movie Die Hard.
 Props were used during the movie; cap guns to shoot bad guys, lighters when John McClane is in the air vent and Twinkies to eat along with the police hero.
 Before the movie, the group played How the Grinch Stole Christmas bingo.
 Laura McKeand was the bingo winner and won two movie passes.
 The best accent contest focused on the infamous "Yippee-Ki-Yay" line.
 Brad Hall beat out Mike Crane and Leanne Beck to win two movie passes!

 Austin's Birthday/Anniversary Day

 Dec.
 11th was birthday/anniversary day in Austin.
 Chico, Laura and Steve celebrated their birthdays.

 Meanwhile, Eric Barerra celebrated 13 fantastic years of service.
 Unfortunately, he was out for picture day.

 Employee Spotlight For This Week

-Thank you for all that you do supporting the Hubbell Lighting Components Business Team!
+Thank you Michael, for all that you do to support the efforts of the Hubbell Lighting Components Business Team!